atm98/Project-LinkShrink/backend/analytics-service/README.md

 ## 1. Overview

 Processes click events asynchronously.
 It consumes events from the message queue and aggregates them into a database for analysis.
 It provides endpoints for users to view statistics for their links.
+The analytics database is a logical database/schema within a shared Amazon RDS instance.
+The service also reads from the Link Service's logical database/schema as needed.

 ---